 As the online bookmaking business evolved at a torrid pace, the Eskanders could not help to notice the influx of the big corporate concerns that were assimilating the locals as a way to gain practically instant access to existing licenses and the fertile market of Australian punters.
 They agreed to be purchased by Ladbrokes in 2014, and whilst they still operate under the Betstar brand, they share odds and markets with the Australian branch of Ladbrokes and Bookmaker.com, the only real difference being in the promotions each of the three offers.

-Everything a punter could potentially desire will be found on the Betstar web pages and mobile wagering applications.
+If we had to use one word to summarise Betstar, it would undoubtedly be convenience.
+Everything a punter could potentially desire can be found on the Betstar web pages and mobile wagering applications.

 There are no transaction fees imposed by Betstar, except in the event of someone attempting to deposit and withdrawn funds without placing any wagers.
 Of course, there is bookmaker margin involved and Betstar’s averages about 5.5 percent, slightly higher than some of the other online bookmakers.